cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/RAI in Model Selection.rst

         .. image::  /images/metric_graph.png

-- Here for instance, we have performed some Grid search to select the best model for task
+- Here, for instance, we have performed some Grid searches to select the best model for the task
 - We can show individual metrics of interest

 .. container:: toggle, toggle-hidden